seanmiddleditch/libtelnet/README.md

    commands (255 249).

-* `void telnet_negotiate(telnet_t *telnet, unsigned char cmd, unsigned char opt);`
+* `void telnet_negotiate(telnet_t *telnet, unsigned char cmd, short opt);`

    Sends a TELNET negotiation command.
 The cmd parameter must be one of TELNET_WILL, TELNET_WONT, TELNET_DO, or TELNET_DONT.
 The opt parameter is the option to negotiate.
+If greater than 255, it is interpreted as an "Extended Options List" option, per RFC861.

    Unless in PROXY mode, the RFC1143 support may delay or ellide the request entirely, as appropriate.
 It will ignore duplicate